PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 Figure 4 – Credit: Air Education and Training Command

 These practices can be adapted to diving, considering the similarities between controlling critical situations in high-risk environments.
-Adverse situations, such as strong currents, limited visibility or equipment failure, demand rapid responses and absolute emotional control.
-Focusing on psychological preparation in diving training can offer results similar to those observed in other areas, contributing to the formation of more confident and competent divers.
-Furthermore, implementing underwater simulations that reproduce these challenging conditions in a safe environment allows divers to develop and test their skills, minimizing the risks associated with real situations and improving their ability to make decisions under pressure.
+Adverse situations, such as strong curves, limited visibility or equipment failure, demand rapid responses and absolute emotional control.
+Focusing on psychological preparation in diving training can offer results similar to those observed in other areas, contributing to the formation of more confidential and competent divers.
+Furthermore, implementing underwater simulations that reproduce these challenging conditions in a safe environment allows differences to develop and test their skills, minimizing the risks associated with real situations and improving their ability to make decisions under pressure.

-Practical Examples and Programmatic Application in Introductory Courses
+Practical Examples and Programmatic Application in Introduction Courses

 Figure 5 – Credit: Author’s file

 The Deep Diving course, in turn, focuses on gas management at greater depths, where air consumption and the narcotic effects of nitrogen are significantly intensified, especially under stressful conditions.
-These factors make rigorous control of dive planning and execution essential to ensure safety.
-Recent studies, such as that by Johnson et al. (2021), have highlighted that stress can increase air consumption by up to 20%, which reduces the time available at depth and increases the risks associated with a hasty return to the surface.
-Strategies such as repeating underwater simulations at controlled depths have shown an improvement in divers’ response, with a 30% increase in the ability to make decisions under pressure, according to data from Brown et al. (2020).
+These factors make rigorous control of dive planning and execution essential to safety.
+Recent studies, such as that by Johnson et al. (2021), have highlighted that stress can increase air consumption by up to 20%, which decreases the time available at department and increases the risks associated with a hasty return to the surface.
+Strategies such as repairing underwater simulations at controlled Depths have shown an improvement in diverse’ response, with a 30% increase in the ability to make decisions under pressure, according to data from Brown et al. (2020).

 To mitigate these challenges, research has also been advocating the incorporation of advanced respiratory control exercises into specialization courses.
-For example, practical simulations that include scenarios of increased physical exertion at depth have been shown to reduce breathing rates by up to 18% in trained divers, as noted by Davis and Lee (2022).
-These exercises allow students to develop a greater awareness of the relationship between physical exertion, gas consumption, and dive time.
+For example, practical simulations that include scenarios of increased physical exercise at department have been shown to reduce breathing rates by up to 18% in trained divers, as noted by Davis and Lee (2022).
+These exercises allow students to develop a greater awareness of the relationship between physical exercise, gas consumption, and dive time.

 Research-Based Changes